diogro/expressionVariance-manuscript/main.md

 ![A. Correlation heatmap showing the across-study Spearman correlation of standard deviations.
 Pairs of studies with more similar patterns of gene expression variance have higher correlations.
 Studies are shown in the same order as in @fig:corr_model, panel A; B. Histogram of the correlations shown in the previous panel; C. Standard deviation correlation PCoA.
 There is no clear structuring of the studies with respect to their source, which is indicated by the colors; D. Density plot of standard deviations after z-normalization.
 The inset plot shows the distribution of mean-centered standard deviations grouped by study without normalization.
 The corresponding rug plots show the location of the highest-ranking gene in standard deviation rank (right, blue) and lowest (left, red).](figures/fig1.png){#fig:sd_corr}

 We use 57 publicly available human gene expression data sets which are derived from the studies listed in table \ref{tab1} of the [Methods](#Methods) section.
-For each study, gene expression standard deviations (SDs) were calculated using a unified pipeline that normalized the mean-variance relation in count data, controlled for batch effects, and removed outliers (see [Methods](#Methods) for details).
+For each study, gene expression standard deviations (SDs) were calculated using a unified pipeline that normalized the mean-variance relation in read-count data, controlled for batch effects, and removed outliers (see [Methods](#Methods) for details).
 Spearman correlations ($\rho_s$) between gene expression SDs reveal a broadly similar rank of gene expression variance, such that genes that are most variable in one study tend to be most variable in all studies (@fig:sd_corr A and B).
 Several data sets were derived from two large research projects: GTEx [@GTEx2017-xb] and TCGA [@tcga2013-gx], and we note these study origins in the figures.
 (We refer to data sets and studies interchangeably.)